therealchjones/mffer/docs/Development.md

 have less experience and more interest.
 In addition, please ask questions on the [issues list](https://github.com/therealchjones/mffer/issues) anytime; it doesn't have to be a "real issue" (though those are welcome as well).

+It is made with many industry-standard tools, including programming in Java and C# for Unity (using il2cpp), packaged (or at least delivered) as split APKs for Android from the Google Play Store, and using Facebook and NetMarble servers for user and game data storage.
+As such, even if you don't play MFF, the descriptions of techniques used in this project for exploring those many components may contain some useful knowledge.

+The objectives of this umbrella project are:

+-   obtain verifiable objective quantitative data about the game, typically using reverse engineering and related methods
+-   make the data easily usable for decision making necessary to play the game effectively and efficiently
+-   compare changes in the data between different releases/versions of the game
+-   easily track important player-specific data to evaluate progress and plan modifications

 ## Copyright & licensing